KleeTaurus/expresspay/README.md

-# Expresspay
+# ExpressPay

-Expresspay is an online payment gateway bundled with WeChatPay, Alipay and JDPay.
+ExpressPay is an online payment gateway bundled with WeChatPay, Alipay and JDPay.